ioccc-src/winner/2018/burton1/README.md

 Feed this anything on `stdin`.

-The [included script.sh](%%REPO_URL%%/2018/burton1/scripthd.sh) may be used as a driver program for this entry.
+The included [scripthd.sh](%%REPO_URL%%/2018/burton1/scripthd.sh) may be used as a driver program for this entry.
 It adds several nice-to-have features, and allows salt-to-taste customizability.

 This code has been compiled and tested on: